Grilled Parmesan Fish Foil Packs – Alaskan pollock topped with parmesan cheese over seasoned zucchini & yellow squash, wrapped in foil and grilled.

 This parmesan fish foil packet recipe starts by piling sliced zucchini and yellow squash in the center of a large piece of heavy duty aluminum foil.
 If you don’t have the heavy duty foil, try using a double layer of regular foil.

 The squash gets coated in olive oil, salt, pepper, and Italian seasoning.
-Skinless pollock fillets are placed on top of the squash.
+Skinless Alaskan pollock fillets are placed on top of the squash.

-Pollock fillets can be large.
+Alaskan pollock fillets can be large.
 To keep the foil packs manageable, the pollock should be cut so that each piece is 5 inches long or less.

 The fish is topped with olive oil, salt, pepper, and grated parmesan cheese.
 The aluminum foil is folded and rolled up to create a sealed packet.
 Then, the foil packs get placed on the grill for about 15 minutes.